 Our podcast features some of the partners involved talking about the pilot programme and its benefits.

-It is thought that 50% of the 29 pre-apprentices will progress onto Modern Apprenticeships, with the rest moving onto full-time places at college or work.
+50% of the pre-apprentices have progressed onto Modern Apprenticeships, with the rest moving onto full-time places at college or work.